immersive-arts/Sparck2/README.md

 ## Documention

-A new documention is in the making.
-Check it out (its a work in progress) -> [Welcome to SPARCK - Sparck Documentation](https://immersive-arts.github.io/Sparck2_Documentation/)
+Check it out: A new [Documentation](https://immersive-arts.github.io/Sparck2_Documentation/) is in the making.

 ## About this Repo